-Spyros G. Alexandris, LL.M., Partner of the firm Bahas, Gramatidis & Partners, leads its Commercial Litigation, Arbitration & ADR practice.
+Spyros G. Alexandris, LL.M., Partner of Bahas, Gramatidis & Partners, leads its Commercial Litigation, Arbitration & ADR practice.
 His expertise spans across almost all fields of commercial and company law, as well as financial crime law.

 One of the most reputable attorneys in Greece, Spyros has built an impressive record in both national and international litigation and dispute resolution projects, with impeccable results over the years.
-Throughout his career, Spyros has filed and/or fought cases before the ECHR, the Court of Justice of the European Union (former ECJ) and the ICSID.
-Further to his active practice, Spyros also has tens of publications in both Greek and international legal journals, whilst also serving as a member of the law-drafting committee for the new legislative framework governing Partnerships (Section Seven of Law 4072/2012).
-His expertise has been recognised internationally and he has been recognised numerous times by various professional bodies as the International Commercial Litigation Lawyer of the Year in Greece.
+Throughout his career, Spyros has lodged and/or fought cases before the ECHR, the Court of Justice of the European Union (former ECJ) and the ICSID.
+Further to his active practice, Spyros also has tens of publications in both Greek and international legal journals, and he has also served as a member of the law drafting committee for the new legislative framework governing Partnerships (Section Seven of Law 4072/2012).